microsoft/fluentui/rfcs/build-system/05-folder-organization.md

 ## Summary

 This propsoal covers 3 topics:
-1. rfcs folder
+1. organization of rfcs folder
-2. specs folder
+2. organization (or removal) of specs folder
-3. packages folder
+3. organization of packages folder

 The rfcs and specs folder changes should and can be made easily and soon.
 The packages folder change can be made later.